robmcmullen/omnivore/design_docs/libdebugger.rst

 Sample Instruction History
 -----------------------------------

-This example imagines a 6502 machine with 16 bytes of RAM at addresses 0 - f.
+This example is an instruction history for a 6502 emulator:
-An instruction history might look like this:

 .. csv-table:: Instruction History
    :widths: 10,10,10,10,10,40